risd/rm-webhook/documentation/overview.md

 `rm-wh deploy-static archived-site.risd.edu`
 The command will build the current site, and push the `.build` folder.
 If a `--buildFolder` flag is passed, the build process is skipped, and the `--buildFolder` passed in is uploaded to the site.
 If the site name does not include a `.`, then `.risd.systems` is appended to the site name.
 This method of deploying does not continually update as the CMS gets updated.
+If no site name is provided, the command will look assume the directory that it was run in is a webhook site and look for a `.firebase.conf` file to determine the deploy configuration, and deploy the the buckets configured for the current branch.

 [node-npm]:https://nodejs.org/en/download/
 [git-flow]:https://github.com/nvie/gitflow